Car rental in Ibiza

 How much is it to hire a car in Ibiza?

 The cost of renting a hire car varies.
-It depends on many factors – when you book, where you book, and the type of car are just three factors that can affect the cost of your rental.
+It depends on many factors: Firstly, when you book, Secondly, where you book.
+Third, the type of car you book all affect the cost of your rental.

 For an accurate idea of what your car hire will cost, please check out Carhirespain.net’s car rental search.
 It will give you the real numbers so you can compare costs and options and chose the hire car best for you.